 This is because your visibility for those small keywords equals about 500 total searches per month, while the one big keyword counts for 30,000.

 This feature lets you custom notes to your campaign tracking.
 You can save notes about site maintenance, when you started or stopped a new campaign, when you added a new landing page to your site, or on any dates where you added more keywords to your Position Tracking campaign.
 By saving relevant notes, you can correlate any spikes in visibility, traffic, or position to your activity.

 Just click “Add” and enter the details and date on the pop-up window.
 The Advanced Setting in this window lets you add the note to any of your other Projects, to all of your Projects, or to your graphs in Domain Analytics.

 You can also “view all” to see all of the notes created by you and the automatic notes added by Semrush in one page.
-Notes will appear as red diamonds in the trend chart on the Overview report.
+Notes will appear as red notes icons in the trend chart on the Overview report.
 Turn them on and off with the eye icon above the graph.